Performance of Race, Culture, and Whiteness

 Like gender, through a Butlerian lens, race, culture, and whiteness function as performatives.
-Race, while considered the materiality and designation of origins, is in fact a social construction that is imbued with meaning made manifest not just in the materiality of bodies but the performative associations of race.
+Race, while considered the materiality and designation of origins, is in fact a social construction that is imbued with meaning made manifest not just in the materiality of bodies but also in the performative associations of race.
 The events in Charlottesville, Virginia, on August 12, 2017, are relevant to this discussion.
-Hundreds of white nationalists, alt-righters, neo-Nazis, and members of the Ku Klux Klan participated in a “Unite the Right” rally that resulted in the death of three counter-protesters and two police officers.
+Hundreds of white nationalists, alt-righters, neo-Nazis, and members of the Ku Klux Klan participated in a “Unite the Right” rally that resulted in the death of one counter-protester and two police officers.

 Karen E. Fields and Barbara J. Fields (2012) introduce the notion of “racecraft” to suggest both the performative and sociorelational aspects of race, and thus racism as predefined difference and the reaction to that difference: “Unlike physical terrain, racecraft originates not in nature but in human action and imagination; it can exist no other way.
 The action and imagining are collective yet individual, day-to-day yet historical, and consequential even thou nested in the mundane” (pp. 18–19).
 In their construction there is a relationality between the categorization of race and the performativity of racism, each pivoting and producing the reality of the other.